About Arianne True

-I've been training in a professional program for editors and copyeditors, and plan to start accepting freelance copyediting clients in summer of 2020.
-I'm happy to start taking on more developmental and intensive editing projects starting fall 2020.
-When those seasons come around, I'll add a link here to more information.
+I've been training in a professional program for editors and copyeditors, and plan to start accepting copyediting and developmental editing clients in early 2021.
+I'll add that link here once it's live!

 The dream someday is to work as an editor for comics and graphic novels, though I'm happy to take on all sorts of projects.
-I love helping people find clarity of expression in their writing, and hold that and the experience of the reader central to any editing project.
+I love helping people find clarity of expression in their writing, and prioritize that and the experience of the reader when I'm editing.